 “Thank you!
 You’re the best!”

 Sally grabbed her purse from the back counter and bolted out the door while Mark sighed and continued mopping.
-The tiny unincorporated town had a few shops, all with a tongue-in-cheek name like Hell In A Handbasket and Hell Saloon.
+The tiny unincorporated town had a few shops, all with a tongue-in-cheek names like Hell In A Handbasket and Hell Saloon.
+Sally’s parents owned Charon’s Landing where her mother did tarot card readings and her father sold paintings.
 If there were a town portal, she wouldn’t have to cover much ground to find it.
 As she jogged over to her car in the gravel parking lot, a red glow off to the side caught her attention.

 In the center of the mini-golf course stood a neon red portal the size of a large door.
 Except for the color, it looked like the other ones she saw.

 “No, way,” she muttered.
 She pulled out her phone and took a video clip.
 “I wonder where it goes.”

 Sally jumped over the fence to the closed mini-golf course and ran up to the portal.
 A warm, tropical scent drifted out from the portal.
 She looked over at the shop and debated if she should get Mark.
 She turned back to the portal, having decided that the portal would disappear if she went to get him.
 Her heart raced as she stuck her arm through the glowing red gateway.
 Her arm felt warm like she was on a beach, and it didn’t hurt either.
 She took a deep breath and walked through.

 Red lights shimmed all around her as she took a few steps through the gateway.
 The lights washed behind her as she stepped out onto a colossal library with gothic architectural themes.
 Several dogs with happy wagging tails scampered up to Sally, demanding love and affection.

 Out of curiosity last month, Sally researched all of the other towns named Hell.
 None of them had a library as grand as the one she found.
 The more she looked around the mountains of books, the more she felt like the library itself was larger than any of the towns.